 - 1 tbsp pouring honey

-- If not eating all at once, I wrap each individual popsicle in wax paper, and store in a large freezer bag.
+If you don't have 8 eager mouths waiting for these, then wrap each individual popsicle in wax paper, and store in a large freezer bag.
 This takes up less room than the popsicle tray.